ietf-wg-alto/draft-ietf-alto-path-vector/reviews/chair-review.md

   assumes that the server is trusted to some degree, the issue becomes (a) can the client, by repeated querying, figure out that it is being duped on occasion? (b) what does it then do?

+  It is true that obfuscation may not guarantee that the clients can achieve optimal application-layer routing.
+However, it may have

 Minor: